ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 These are all common English words that only occur as nouns.

-One additional illustration can help to make this process clear.
-Consider this
+One additional illustration can help to make this process more clear.
-sentence:
+Consider this sentence:

 ``There is a fusiform infrarenal abdominal aortic aneurysm measuring M.``